31-Year-Old Defensive End – Indianapolis Colts

 Kendall Langford Contract Information:

-Signed by the Rams in March of 2015.
+Signed a contract with the Colts in March of 2015.

 To instantly reveal our fantasy analysis of every player – including Kendall Langford – simply subscribe now.